deepthisen/deepthisen.github.io/_portfolio/ML_DA.md

 ## Data-Driven Rate Optimization Under Geologic Uncertainty

-The most crucial decisions while operating an oilfield happens pertains to
+The most crucial decisions while operating an oilfield pertain to

 a.
 At what rate should an operator extract oil from producer wells